Sentiment analysis

 Definition of sentiment analysis

 Sentiment analysis is an important component of Natural Language Processing (NLP).
-It is often defined as the process of identifying and analyzing subjective information in user-written text, enabling the categorization of sentiment as "positive," "negative," or "neutral."
-The idea of limiting the analysis of sentiment to the classification into only those three categories however has been deemed to be deficient especially for more complex research as it ignores the complexity of human emotions.
+It is often defined as the process of identifying and analyzing subjective information in user-written text, enabling the categorization of sentiments as "positive," "negative," or "neutral."
+The idea of limiting the analysis of sentiments to the classification into only those three categories, however, has been deemed to be deficient, especially for more complex research as it ignores the complexity of human emotions.
 As such the aspect of "positive," "negative," or "neutral" can be omitted from the definition.
-The Cambridge lexicon defines sentiment analysis as the following: “the process of using computer software to find out people's opinions or feelings about something from things that have been written, especially comments that people have posted on social media”.
-It is true that sentiment analysis is often used for the analysis of comments on social media but as you will see in the section “examples of research based on sentiment analysis” there are a lot more ways to use sentiment analysis.
+The Cambridge Dictionary defines sentiment analysis as the following: “the process of using computer software to find out people's opinions or feelings about something from things that have been written, especially comments that people have posted on social media.”
+It is true that sentiment analysis is often used for the analysis of comments on social media, but as we will discuss in the section "Examples of research based on sentiment analysis”, there are a lot more ways to use it.
 Sentiment analysis often relies on machine learning but it is completely possible to work without artificial intelligence through the use of programming languages (such as Python, R, PowerShell…), language processors (such as MeCab) and sentiment/emotion lexicons.

 Sentiment/emotion lexicons